LUSHDigital/lush-codejam/Team2/README.md

 Open up web browers and type http://localhost/Team2/Bath%20Bomb%20Selector/

+You will be presented with three different bath bombs which represent different scents - from left to right; Fresh, Honey, Sweet.

+The idea is to render an image that represents the type of scent given off by the bath bomb.

-Select bath bomb and watch processing render the image.
+Select a bath bomb and watch processing render the image.

 To go back to the bath bomb selection, simply refresh the page.